Gdoc/Admin

 Suicides

 Every death from suicide is a tragedy.
-But research shows that its rates can be reduced with greater understanding and support.
+However, research shows that suicide rates can be reduced with greater understanding and support.

-To do this, suicide should be recognised as a public health problem, and people should know that it can be prevented and its rates can be reduced.
+To do this, suicide should be recognized as a public health problem, and people should know that it can be prevented and its rates can be reduced.

 Key Insights on Suicides